 What: Join us for a day of celebrating community, friends and summer-time fun!
-The fun kicks-off with Pancake Breakfast & all-day Cherry U-Pick, and continues all afternoon with hot food canteen featuing Cherry Smokies (returning this year by popular request!), Cherry Sundaes (but of course!) & more, local entertainment, a cherry baking contest & fun for the whole family!
+The fun kicks-off with Pancake Breakfast & all-day Cherry U-Pick, and continues all afternoon with hot food canteen featuing Cherry Smokies (returning this year by popular request!), Cherry Sundaes (but of course!) & more, local entertainment, and fun for the whole family!

 CHERRY U-PICK / PYO ORCHARD